Simulation Limitations of Affine Cellular Automata: Defining Simulation of Cellular Automata

-We note that our definition of CA simulation combines all classical algebraic operators that preserve the finiteness of the algebras.
-This has the following advantage, which emphasizes the connection to the field of universal algebra: For any class of local algebras $\KK$ of CAs with radius $r$, $\HHH\SSS \Pfin \Xi(\KK)$ forms a so-called \emph{pseudovariety}.
+We note that our definition of CA simulation combines all classical algebraic operators that preserve the finiteness of the algebras. \chng{Compared to previous approaches, we have added the operator $\Pfin$ to the definition.
+We highlight that the negative results in this paper also hold (as a trivial corollary) when considering CA simulation based just on the operators $\HHH, \SSS$ and $\Xi$.
+However, adding $\Pfin$ has various advantages, which emphasize the connection to the field of universal algebra: For any class of local algebras $\KK$ of CAs with radius $r$, $\HHH\SSS \Pfin \Xi(\KK)$ forms a so-called \emph{pseudovariety}.
 Thus, as shown in \cite{on_pseudovarieties}, $\HHH\SSS \Pfin \Xi(\KK)$ can be characterized by a sequence of equations.
-Finding such equation sequences for different classes of CAs can provide important insight into the structure of the simulation relation and is an interesting line of future work.
+Finding such equation sequences for different classes of CAs is a challenging problem that can provide important insight into the structure of the simulation relation and is an interesting line of future work.
+Another advantage is that with the $\Pfin$ operator, the simulation relation $\preceq$ forms an upper semi-lattice as we show in the following proposition.}